aleks-py/aleks-py.github.io/_pages/about.md

 &nbsp;
 <callout>
 Try it out yourself!
 Click on different points in the first image and see how this would change the weights in the attention layer.
 The attention highlights similar features to the clicked region.
-For text-to-image and text-to-video generation, we include text embeddings to condition attention:
+For Text-to-Image and Text-to-Video generation, we include text embeddings to condition attention:
 </callout>
 <figure>
   <iframe height="400px" width="600px" scrolling="No" frameborder="0" hspace="0" vspace="0" src="https://attn-gui.onrender.com/"></iframe>